joinpursuit/Pursuit-Core-Web/react/react_intro/react_intro_project.md

 First, however, you should make sure that your React DOM renders something.
 Make your React DOM render a `p` tag with the text `hello world!`.
 Try to do this by inserting HTML **directly into a `ReactDOM.render` method**.
 See if you can get your JSX to render directly!

 Okay, so obviously, even though we *can* render JSX directly, components are still useful - at the very least for separating out information and keeping ourselves organized.
 Let's create a file called `Home.js` in our `src` folder.
-Make sure to import React, call your component `Home`, and see if you can render your name in an `h1` tag.
+Make sure to import React, call your component function `Home`, and see if you can render your name in an `h1` tag.

 Don't forget to import `Home` into `index.js` and put it in your `ReactDOM.render` method!

 ## Section 2: Next Steps

 Okay, so we've rendered a `h1` tag from our `Home` component.
 Let's see if we can render a `p` tag with some important information.
-Put a `p` tag in your `render` method and put some text about yourself in there...
+Add a `p` tag after your `h1` and put some text about yourself in there...

-...What??
+...What?
 It's not working!
-Or at least, it shouldn't be.
+Or, at least, it shouldn't be.

 This is because **a React component can only render one element at a time.** We are trying to render an `h1` and a `p` tag at the same time, which is a no-go.
-Try wrapping both of these elements in a `div` tag.
+Try wrapping both of these elements in a `div` tag, or in a fragment: `<> </>`.
 You should see the error disappear and your lovely JSX compile!

 ## Section 3: Finishing your site

 Alright, now that we've wrapped everything in a `div`, we have the ability to add however many elements we'd like.
-Add a few sections (with `h2` tags for the section and `p` tags for the body of each section).
+Add a few sections (with `h2` tags for the title and `p` tags for the body of each section).

 Looking bare?
 Well, that's because we have no styling.
 Add CSS to accomplish the following: